corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 - btrees have performance "cliffs" when comparisons get more expensive and touch more memory
 - For space usage, the author estimates that btrees would use >60% more memory than hashmaps for random keys.

-I'd argue that a normal HashMap is almost always the better choice and having two map implementations in the standard library is confusing.
+I'd argue that a normal HashMap is almost always the better choice and having two map implementations in the standard library can be confusing.

 On top of that, if the hash map is your bottleneck, you're doing pretty well already.
-If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) crate for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.
+If you need anything faster, there are plenty of great external crates like [indexmap](https://github.com/indexmap-rs/indexmap) for insertion-order preservation and [dashmap](https://github.com/xacrimon/dashmap) for concurrent access.

-## `std::path::Path`
+## Path Handling

-I think `Path` does a decent job of abstracting away the underlying file system.
+`Path` does a decent job of abstracting away the underlying file system.
 One thing I always disliked was that `Path::join` returns a `PathBuf` instead of a `Result<PathBuf, Error>`.
 I mentioned in my ['Pitfalls of Safe Rust'](/blog/pitfalls-of-safe-rust/#surprising-behavior-of-path-join-with-absolute-paths) article that `Path::join` joining a relative path with an absolute path results in the absolute path being returned.